Assortment and Reciprocity Mechanisms for Promotion of Cooperation in a Model of Multilevel Selection: Introduction

-A model of multilevel selection in evolutionary games was introduced by Traulsen and Nowak \cite{traulsen2006evolution} and further studied by Traulsen et al and B{\"o}tcher and Nagler \cite{traulsen2008analytical,bottcher2016promotion}.
-As a baseline model for multilevel selection, we will take the multilevel replicator dynamics introduced by Luo and coauthors \cite{luo2014unifying,van2014simple,luo2017scaling} and has recently been extended to multilevel selection in evolutionary games \cite{cooney2019replicator,cooney2019analysis}.
-Luo introduced a stochastic description for a two-level selection process with two types of individuals, one with an advantage at individual-level reproduction and the other conferring an advantage to its group in group-level reproduction.
-The multilevel replicator dynamics is a deterministic partial differential equation (PDE) description of the distribution of the composition of cooperators and defectors in groups, with two terms describing the effects of within-group competition and between-group competition.
-This framework provides an analytically tractable approach to study the conflicts between these levels of selection, and can be extended to include more realism for group-level events \cite{simon2010dynamical,simon2012numerical,simon2013towards,simon2016group,puhalskii2017large}.
+However, recent work on multilevel selection has introduced and analyzed PDE analogues of replicator equations to study evolutionary dynamics operating at two competing levels.
+This framework provides a new opportunity for comparing and studying the combined effects of within-group mechanisms of assortment and reciprocity with multilevel selection in the promotion of cooperation in evolutionary games.
+Luo first introduced a stochastic description for a two-level birth-death process in a group-structured population with two types of individuals, one with an advantage under individual-level reproduction and the other conferring an advantage to its group in group-level reproduction.
+Considering the limit of infinite group size and infinitely many groups, Luo and coauthors derived a hyperbolic PDE describing the evolutionary competition at both levels, and characterized the long-time behavior of the PDE to determine the long-time support for cooperative behaviors \cite{luo2014unifying,van2014simple,luo2017scaling}.
+This model was further generalized to study multilevel competition when individual-level and group-level reproduction rates depend on the payoffs from two-strategy social dilemmas \cite{cooney2019replicator,cooney2019analysis}, and to model a broad class of models with continuously differentiable reproduction rates \cite{cooney2021long}.
+This PDE framework provides an analytically tractable approach to study the conflicts between these levels of selection, and can be extended to include more realistic aspects of between-group competition by incorporating models of group-level fission events \cite{simon2010dynamical,simon2012numerical,simon2013towards,simon2016group,puhalskii2017large}.

-In previous work on the multilevel replicator dynamics, the main characterization of the behavior of the multilevel dynamics is to determine whether within-group or between-group dynamics dominate in the long run, and whether the population converges to a delta-concentration at equilibrium of the within-group dynamics or if the population achieves a nontrivial steady state producing additional cooperation \cite{luo2017scaling,cooney2019replicator,cooney2019analysis}.
-A particularly interesting phenomenon found in this analysis is the shadow of lower-level selection: for games in which groups are best off with a mix of cooperators and defectors, no level of between-group competition strength can produce the optimal proportion of cooperators \cite{cooney2019replicator,cooney2019analysis}.
-In this paper, we will explore whether implementing mechanisms of assortment or reciprocity can facilitate cooperation via multilevel selection, and we are particularly interested in seeing whether these mechanisms can help to erase the shadow of lower-level selection.